-The GloLitter Partnerships (GLP) is a project between Norway, IMO and FAO aiming to reduce marine litter.
-The global project will support developing countries, including SIDS and LDCs, in identifying opportunities for the prevention and reduction of marine litter.
+The GloLitter Partnerships (GLP) is a project between the Government of Norway, IMO and FAO aiming to reduce marine litter.
+The global project will support developing countries, including Small Islands Developing States (SIDS) and Least Developed Countries (LDCs), in identifying opportunities for the prevention and reduction of marine litter.

 The GloLitter Partnerships project will assist developing countries to prevent and reduce marine litter, especially plastic marine litter, within the maritime transport and fisheries sectors and identify opportunities for the reduction of plastic uses in both industries.
 Within the existing policy and regulatory frameworks and with help of new tools developed and lessons learned from interventions in other sectors and strategically linking with FAO and other on-going global and regional initiatives related to marine plastic litter (MPL), the GLP will expand government and port management capacities, instigate legal, policy and institutional reforms at the country level.
 The project will develop mechanisms for sustainability, and enhance regional cooperation to support transition of maritime transport and fisheries sectors towards a low plastics future.
 The GLP will achieve its objectives by focusing on a number of areas identified in the recently adopted IMO Action Plan to Address Marine Plastic Litter from Ships, and in complementary actions as identified by FAO, including supporting the provisions of the recently-endorsed FAO Voluntary Guidelines for the Marking of Fishing Gear.